oneforawe/config-repo/notes/ideas.md

 `grep -r 'TODO' .`

+Would be nice to have a command to switch between a compact, efficient prompt and an aesthetically pleasing, informative prompt.

-Consider: package-managers (homebrew, conda, pip, apt); packages (including environment managers, etc); automating more settings and configurations (some usually done by GUI); recovery; further automation of backup procedures.
+Consider: automating setup and maintenance of package-managers (homebrew, conda, pip, apt); packages (including environment managers, etc); automating more settings and configurations (some usually done by GUI); recovery; further automation of backup procedures.

 Also consider: Integration of action management system(s); email management and archiving; secure and redundant systems/backups.